itsbreadd/bread-website/README.md

 Personal website

 # to do
-- Add job title underneath name
+- Add fadein-out to tooltips
 - Add copyright at the bottom of container
 - Add download CV button
 - Add Enter Site button

+# possibly
+- Add light/dark mode button in top corner of screen